X

 • Easy to grow

-• Makes excellent cut flower
+• Makes an excellent cut flower

 • Try several different varieties